Rescuing wild animals in distress

 wild animals

-are helped every year by the telephone mediation service
+wild animals are helped each year thanks to the telephone mediation service

 26 000